Rockingham, North Carolina

 Rockingham is a city in Richmond County, North Carolina, United States, named after the Marquess of Rockingham.
-The population was 9,558 at the 2010 census.
+The population was 9,243 at the 2020 census.
 It is the county seat of Richmond County.

-The city is the home of Rockingham Speedway, formerly the North Carolina Speedway.
-It was a staple of the NASCAR schedule for nearly 40 years before the race was discontinued in 2004.

 Downtown Rockingham is currently being revitalized as a part of a ten-year plan named "Shaping Our Future: 2023".
 The city is currently experiencing an economic boom, with new businesses opening in the downtown area.